tmobile/magtape/CONTRIBUTING.md

 The YAML manifests to manage the installation and configuration of MagTape are stored in the [/deploy/manifests](/deploy/manifests) directory.
 These are managed separately for readability and maximum flexibility in configuration (Kustomize), but they are also combined together with some sane defaults into one single install manifest at [/deploy/install.yaml](/deploy/install.yaml) for an easy on-liner POC install.

 There are some Kustomize files related to the advanced install process documented [here](/docs/install.md).
-If you make changed to any of the manifests, please maintain functionality with Kustomize in a way that is accurate the docs (or update the docs where applicable).
+If you make changes to any of the manifests, please maintain functionality with Kustomize in a way that is accurate to the docs (or update the docs where applicable).

 NOTE: DO NOT edit `/deploy/install.yaml` directly, it should always be generated